PARENTING BY CONNECTION

 Join us for our eight-week intensive course in Parenting by Connection

-Learn the latest developmental neuroscience and valuable new skills for supporting parents and children in your practice.
+Learn how the latest developmental neuroscience is consistent with the unique, valuable skills we teach for supporting parents and children in your practice.

 Emotional and behavioural issues are of real concern for increasing numbers of families.
-And the evidence shows us, that when stress is high for either the child or the parent, good support is needed for both.
+Parents need and deserve good support and tools to empower them to address their children's emotional and behavioural issues.
+Parenting can be a high-stress occupation!
+And, the evidence shows us, that when stress is high for either the child or the parent, good support is needed for both.
 But it’s not always easy to bring parents useful, actionable information and help in a therapeutic setting, so that both they and their children can move forward.
+Participants have found this course to be highly effective in supporting their clients.

 Who is the course for?